hplush/slowreader/CONTRIBUTING.md

 If you are not just fixing a bug but want to join the core team, here is the path:

 1. Your first task is to test `pnpm test` in your environment and report issue.
 2. If you have an RSS Reader, export all your subscriptions from your reader in an OPML file.
-Then run the `loader-test` script for your file and make sure all posts are returned correctly.
+Then run the [`check-opml` script](./loader-tests/README.md#check-loaders-opml-files) and open an issue on any problem.
 3. Go to our [Tasks plan](https://github.com/orgs/hplush/projects/1) and take next task from `Onboarding` column.
 If `Onboarding` is empty, you can look in `Ready to Take`.
    1. Choose any task that fits the best to you.
    2. Write there `I want to take it`.